trulliee/J2-NUS-stats-compeition/README.md

 # NUS Statistics Competition 2020 – Food Wastage vs Affluence

-This repository contains the project report submitted to the 2020 NUS Statistics and Applied Probability Competition by Trulli Lee and team, representing Catholic Junior College.
+This repository contains the project report submitted to the 2020 NUS Statistics and Applied Probability Competition representing Catholic Junior College.

 ## 📌 Project Title
 **How is food wastage related to the level of affluence of countries?**